-But first, season three, episode by episode, in all their sporadically competent glory.
-This is the season wherein, even Sabrina still in the mix, the Angels seemed to be forgetting how to do their job.
-No longer able to defend themselves, or think on their feet, they fell victim to lazy writing, wherein old plots from when cop shows were sometimes a half hour (ala Spelling's Honey West), they felt really stretched and empty.
-Allergic to guns, void of moxy, the girls depended on lazy machinations and cross-cutting to see them through.
-Thanks to the wavering attention of overtaxed screenwriters like the "Selznick of Spelling" Ernest Lakso, there's no shortage of easy 'going nowhere slow' old hammy show biz types meandering around the edges of scenes, hamming it up for, presumably, SAG scale and the chance to get back under the studio roofs like the old times.
+To that end, here's Season Three, episode-by-episode, in all its sporadically competent glory.
+This is the season wherein, even with Sabrina still in the mix, the Angels seemed to be forgetting how to do their job.
+Increasingly void of moxy, the girls often had to relie on convenient coincidental machinations and cross-cutting to see them through.
+Thanks to the wavering attention of overtaxed screenwriters like the "Selznick of Spelling" Ernest Lakso, there's also no shortage of easy 'going nowhere slow' old hammy show biz types meandering around the edges of scenes, mugging indiscriminately for, presumably, SAG scale and the chance to get back under the studio roofs like the old times.

 Pros again (Part 2):